wgetJane/ttt-weapon-rework/README.md

 20 tickrate = 600 rpm\
 16 tickrate = 480 rpm

-this change fixes this issue, so that 900 rpm is actually 900 rpm on average
+this change fixes this issue, so that 900 rpm is actually 900 rpm

 ## weapon changes